PHYSICAL THERAPIST ASSISTANT

 The Physical Therapist Assistant program has achieved the highest standard in accreditation from the Commission on Accreditation in Physical Therapy Education (1111 N. Fairfax Street, Alexandria, Virginia 22314, 800-999-2782) since November 2, 1994.
 North Central State College re-confirms the position of total support through human resources and fiscal measures towards the accreditation process.

 Enrollment in the Physical Therapist Assistant program is limited.
 There is a special admission procedure.
 Please contact the Admissions Office for details.
-The program is a six-semester sequence that starts every Summer Semester.
+The program is a five-semester sequence that starts every Fall Semester.
 Students must successfully complete the entrance requirements and have been selected through a selective point system.
 Pre-Physical Therapist Assistant status does not guarantee admission into the Physical Therapist Assistant courses or program.
 Students may begin non-PHTA courses any semester.

 The Physical Therapist Assistant program publishes a student handbook delineating specific program policies that are not explained in the general catalog.
 The specific policies as described in the program handbook take precedence over any general policy outlined in the College catalog.
 A copy of the handbook is available for review in the PTA Program Director’s Office and the Admissions Office.
 An acceptable health physical and verification of immunizations are required.
 Bureau of Criminal Identification and Investigation (BCI&I) report/FBI background check and drug screening are required.
 A minimum grade of C is required in BIOL2751, BIOL2752, HLTH 1150 and all PHTA classes in order to meet education and graduation requirements.
 The Associate of Applied Science degree is awarded for the completion of this program.